-The projected cost for the real estate development of the special economic zone is US\$10 billion, and Blue is planning to provide Red with the necessary funding for the development by arranging for project finance.
-Prior to signing a loan agreement, the parties need to agree (i) who should bear any incremental cost in the event of a construction cost hike beyond the US\$10 billion level and (ii) who should bear the interest payable in the event of construction delays.
+The projected cost for the real estate development of the special economic zone is US\$10 billion, and Blue is planning to provide Red with the necessary funding for the development by arranging for project finance with forming a large syndicate.
+Prior to signing a loan agreement, the parties need to agree (i) who should bear any incremental cost in the event of a construction cost hike beyond the US\$10 billion level due to reasons beyond control of Red and (ii) who should bear the interest payable in the event of construction delays.
 It should be noted that the cost of construction materials is rising in Meditria due to numerous public works replacing obsolete infrastructure, together with the enhancement of transportation networks, and the effect of a serious labor shortage.
 Although the risk of construction cost increase has been reflected in the US\$10 billion figure presented above, the possibility of a further increase beyond the projected level before 2020 cannot be ruled out.
 Blue believes the amounts related to (i) and (ii) above should be borne by Red, while Red thinks both (i) and (ii) are the responsibility of the Meditrian government, since the development of the special economic zone will be carried out at the request of the Meditrian government.